ehc675/VLSI-Tetris/README.md

 # VLSI-Tetris
-An VLSI implementation of the popular game Tetris
+A VLSI implementation of the popular game Tetris